-DaisyDisk is friendly to both new and power-users, but with some extra knowledge you can make your work with the application even more productive.
+DaisyDisk is friendly to both new and power-users, but some extra knowledge can make your work with the application even more productive.

 - Being a native Mac application, DaisyDisk supports drag and drop: you can drag disks or folders into the window to scan them, and drag and drop files to the Collector in order to collect them for further deletion.

 - You can scan multiple disks and folders at the same time.

 - DaisyDisk automatically prevents parallel scanning of multiple volumes of the same disk and scans them one by one when it is more beneficial.

 - Scanning as administrator at all times is counter-productive unless you have multiple user accounts on your Mac.